Jalangkote

 Jalangkote (Lontara: ᨍᨒᨃᨚᨈᨙ) is a South Sulawesi fried dumpling from Indonesian cuisine, stuffed with rice vermicelli, vegetables, potatoes and eggs.
 Spicy, sweet and sour sauce will be dipped into prior to be eaten.
-This pastry is popular in Makassarese cuisine of Makassarese and Buginese, also specialty of South Sulawesi, Indonesia.
-Jalangkote almost similar to pastel and panada.
+A popular dish in Makassarese cuisine of the Makassarese and Buginese people, it is also a specialty of South Sulawesi, Indonesia.
+Jalangkote is similar to dishes such as pastel and panada.